- Rules of debate at meetings

 - e.
 An amendment is a proposal to remove or add words to a motion.
 It shall not negate the motion.

 - f.
-If an amendment to the original motion is carried, the original motion (as amended) becomes the substantive motion upon which further amendment(s) may be moved.
+If an amendment to the original motion is carried, the original motion becomes the substantive motion upon which further amendment(s) may be moved.

 - g.
-An amendment shall not be considered unless early verbal notice of it is given at the meeting and, if requested by the chairman of the meeting, is expressed in writing to the chairman.
+An amendment shall not be considered unless early verbal notice of it is given at the meeting and, if requested by the Chairperson of the meeting, is expressed in writing to the Chairperson.

 - i.
-If there is more than one amendment to an original or substantive motion, the amendments shall be moved in the order directed by the chairman of the meeting.
+If there is more than one amendment to an original or substantive motion, the amendments shall be moved in the order directed by the Chairperson.

 - j.
-Subject to standing order 1(k) below, only one amendment shall be moved and debated at a time, the order of which shall be directed by the chairman of the meeting.
+Subject to standing order 1(k) below, only one amendment shall be moved and debated at a time, the order of which shall be directed by the Chairperson of the meeting.

 - k.
-One or more amendments may be discussed together if the chairman of the meeting considers this expedient but each amendment shall be voted upon separately.
+One or more amendments may be discussed together if the Chairperson of the meeting considers this expedient but each amendment shall be voted upon separately.

 - m.
 The mover of an amendment has no right of reply at the end of debate on it.

 - o.
-Unless permitted by the Chairman of the meeting, a Councillor may speak once in the debate on a motion except:
+Unless permitted by the Chairperson of the meeting, a Councillor may speak once in the debate on a motion except:

 - i. to speak on an amendment moved by another Councillor;